FirmaChain/firmachain/readme.md

 ## Network

 - Firmachain Mainnet **Colosseum-1** launched on 2022.01.26
-    - FirmaChain is currently operating on Ethereum as an ERC-20 Token FCT.
+    - FirmaChain is currently operating on Firmachain Mainnet with native coin `FCT`
-    - All contracts and tokens will be migrated to our main network once it is complete network stabilization.
+    - All old contracts and tokens on the Ethereum network were migrated to our main network.
 - Firmachain Pubilc Testnet **Imperium-4** is also available.

 </br>